 “Nobody cares how much you know, until they know how much you care.”Theodore Roosevelt

 One of the best ways for leaders to inspire people is by serving them.
 As Martin Luther King, Jr., said, “Not everybody can be famous, but everybody can be great because greatness is determined by service . . .
 You only need a heart full of grace and a soul generated by love.”
 Servant leadership inspires others through selfless actions.
 It influences people through acts of caring and kindness.
 People see servant leaders and have the desire to be like them.

 Many leaders try to show servant leadership in business by establishing a “people-first” policy.
 This essentially means people come before profits.
 One example of this is the company SAS, which has received national awards for its workplace and how it treats its employees.
 The servant leader at the head of it all is CEO and founder Jim Goodnight, who shows appreciation for the employees.
 He’s noted as saying, “Treat employees like they make a difference and they will.”
 With that encouragement and service, people will feel inspired to follow.

 Inspiring Leaders Need to Step Forward

-Many people in the business world crave inspiring leadership.
+Many people in the business world crave inspiring leadership and the learning opportunities that come from it.
 Indeed, all companies stand to benefit when inspiring leaders step up.
-People want to feel that inspiration in their lives.
+People want to feel that inspiration in their lives and be inspiring leaders, but they need a model who teaches them how to grow in this area.
 In Start With Why, Simon Sinek points this out when he writes: “Those who are able to inspire give people a sense of purpose or belonging that has little to do with any external incentive or benefit to be gained.
 Those who truly lead are able to create a following of people who act not because they were swayed, but because they were inspired.”